 Before we dive into our presentation, I wanted to point you towards the Recordings at Risk recipient resources webpage.
-This is a one-stop-shop for grant recipients, with information on the administrative components of holding a CLIR grant.
+In much the same way as the Applicant Resources page helped guide your proposal writing, the Recipient Resources page is a one-stop-shop for grant recipients, with information on the administrative components of holding a CLIR grant.
 Most of the information we'll be covering today can be found there if you ever need a refresher on our policies.
 The recording of this webinar will also be posted on this page.